Mahmoudbassuoni/EGYREF-Metabolic/README.md

 ```
 bash AF_prune
 ```
-_here the record of the variant would be dropped our if it happened to be less than 0.05 in any population_
+_here the record of the variant would be dropped out if it happened to be less than 0.05 in any population_

 _(3) heatmap Visualization_
 ```